ObolNetwork/obol-docs/docs/int/key-concepts.md

 ![A Distributed Validator Key](/img/ThresholdSigning.png)

-A distributed validator key is a group of BLS private keys, that together operate as a threshold key for participating in proof of stake consensus with.
+A distributed validator key is a group of BLS private keys, that together operate as a threshold key for participating in proof of stake consensus.

+### Distributed Validator Key Share

+One piece of the distributed validator private key.

+### Distributed Validator Threshold

-The number of nodes in a cluster that need to be online and honest for their distributed validators to be online is outlined in the following table.
+The number of nodes in a cluster that needs to be online and honest for their distributed validators to be online is outlined in the following table.

 | Cluster Size | Threshold | Note              |
 |:------------:|:---------:|:------------------|